Leland-Kwong/presentations/src/pages/functional-programming.md

 ### Transformations via pure functions

-In mathematical terms a function's output should always be consistent for any given input, also known as a **pure function**.
+In mathematical terms a **pure function** should always be produce a consistent output for any given input.
 The benefit of functional purity is that we always get a predictable result.

 ```javascript
 function sum(x, y) {